timClicks/wordpress/README.markdown

     cookbooks/       |  The custom chef recipes folder. deploy/          |  This folder allows for EY AppCloud deploy hooks.

 Read the code in the files for more information.
-The rest of the files are needed to run wordpress.
+The rest of the files are needed to run Wordpress.